njudd/ggrain/README.md

 # ggrain - Raincloud Plots

-`ggrain` is an R-package that allow you to create Raincloud plots according to the 'Grammar of Graphics' (ggplot2) that are:
+`ggrain` is an R-package that allows you to create Raincloud plots according to the 'Grammar of Graphics' (i.e., ggplot2) that are:

 - Highly customizable
 - Connect longitudinal observations
 - Handles Likert data
 - Allows mapping of a covariate.

+### Example

 ```r
 ggplot(iris, aes(x = 1, y = Sepal.Length)) +